-Predictive Multi-objective Operation Strategy Considering Battery Ageing for Hybrid Electric Vehicles 2018-01-1011
+Predictive Multi-Objective Operation Strategy Considering Battery Cycle Aging for Hybrid Electric Vehicles 2018-01-1011

-Due to the more stringent CO2 targets for vehicles, electrification of powertrains and operation strategies for electrified powertrains have drawn more attention.
-This paper presents a predictive multi-objective operation strategy for hybrid electric vehicles (HEVs), which simultaneously minimises the fuel consumption and the cycle ageing of traction batteries.
-The advantages of this proposed strategy are increased performance by using predictive information and high robustness to inaccuracy of predictive information.
+Due to the new CO2 targets for vehicles, electrification of powertrains and operation strategies for electrified powertrains have drawn more attention.
+This article presents a predictive multi-objective operation strategy for hybrid electric vehicles (HEVs), which simultaneously minimizes the fuel consumption and the cycle aging of traction batteries.
+This proposed strategy shows better performance by using predictive information and high robustness to inaccuracy of predictive information.

-In this work, the benefits of the developed operation strategies are demonstrated in a strong Hybrid Electric Vehicle (sHEV) with P2-configuration.
-For the cycle ageing of a lithium-ion battery, an empirical model is built up with Gaussian processes based on experimental data.
-Two different optimisation algorithms “Deterministic Dynamic Programming” (DDP) and extended “Multi-Objective Equivalent Consumption Minimization Strategy” (MO-ECMS) are carried out with a priori knowledge of cycle information to obtain the Pareto front between fuel consumption and battery cycle ageing.
-In Worldwide harmonized Light vehicles Test Cycle (WLTC) halved battery ageing leads to 4% more fuel consumption compared with the original Equivalent Consumption Minimization Strategy (ECMS).
+In this work, the benefits of the developed operation strategies are demonstrated in a strong hybrid electric vehicle (sHEV) with P2-configuration.
+For the cycle aging of a lithium-ion battery, an empirical model is built up with Gaussian processes based on experimental data.
+Two different optimization algorithms “Deterministic Dynamic Programming” (DDP) and extended “Multi-Objective Equivalent Consumption Minimization Strategy” (MO-ECMS) are carried out with a priori knowledge of cycle information to obtain the Pareto front between fuel consumption and battery cycle aging.
+In Worldwide harmonized Light vehicles Test Cycle (WLTC), halved battery cycle aging leads to 4% more fuel consumption compared with the original Equivalent Consumption Minimization Strategy (ECMS).